-'star lifecycle (and the end of life) of all its assets.
-The curve as presented is not a ndard' in current use, and there is no indication that it was developed from analysis sset failures, nor of the particular asset classes it was intended to represent. well failu ating to the timing of works, in 2011 SKM noted that Sunwater's procedures are defined for instances where an asset should be replaced before its standard run to irre asset life.
-However, SKM recommended that Sunwater further develop its cesses for evaluating life extension.
-14 (and asse into water defined asset lives and asset management strategies for Bulk water assets d also for Irrigation assets) and notes a change of strategy for many classes of ets that generally provides for an increase in planned service life, in some cases perpetuity.
-15 These changes are likely to have a significant impact on the annuity, lelaying some renewal timing and eliminating other renewals entirely. and asse poin that documents provided do not provide any rationale for the life extension specified, there has been no evidence provided to indicate that asset failure rates have been essed and used to develop an informed assessment of asset service life.
-This it was raised in interview with Sunwater's asset management staff, who confirmed there has been very little (if any) use of failure data in developing asset decay res and predicting future renewal of assets. of a spec com Sun Ove prec prov rent best practice planning for asset renewal usually involves derivation or adoption family of Weibull curves, with a specific curve used to represent the failure risk of a cific asset type derived from actual failure records.
-There are a variety of tools in mon use to support this approach, but there is no evidence that they are used by water.
-The life extensions provided for in the 'new' strategies included in the rall Strategy documents imply that the assets concerned have not been failing as dicted by Sunwater's default decay curve, and since no justification has been vided for the increase in service life, we are inclined to assume that the increases vided are arbitrary. stan used met devi med water's 'standardised' approach to renewal of critical assets in advance of the idard curve (using a fixed multiplier) is also unlikely to be realistic, since it is being d as an indicator of risk of failure based on a curve that itself is suspect (Sunwater's hodology as documented suggests that it is intended to represent two standard ations in advance of the median, but there is no evidence to support either the lian or the standard deviation of the sample used, and therefore no evidence that er figure is applicable to the asset concerned).
-Asset Management The key steps in Sunwater's non-routine maintenance planning cycle include:16 Systems and Processes 1.
-Development of draft non-routine project plans (including asset renewal projects) by asset planners Asset planners examine asset condition data including the results of recent inspections, risk data, asset refurbishment dates and replacement dates within SAP WMS to identify non-routine projects expected to be undertaken over the next five years.
+Relating to the timing of works, in 2011 SKM noted that Sunwater's procedures are well defined for instances where an asset should be replaced before its standard run to failure asset life.
+However, SKM recommended that Sunwater further develop its processes for evaluating life extension.16

+Sunwater defined asset lives and asset management strategies for bulk water assets and notes a change of strategy for many classes of assets that generally provides for an increase in planned service life, in some cases into perpetuity.17 These changes are likely to have a significant impact on the annuity, by delaying some renewal timing and eliminating other renewals entirely.

+The documents provided do not provide any rationale for the life extension specified, and there has been no evidence provided to indicate that asset failure rates have been assessed and used to develop an informed assessment of asset service life.
+This point was raised in interview with Sunwater's asset management staff, who confirmed that there has been very little (if any) use of failure data in developing asset decay curves and predicting future renewal of assets.

+Current best practice planning for asset renewal usually involves derivation or adoption of a family of Weibull curves, with a specific curve used to represent the failure risk of a specific asset type derived from actual failure records.
+There are a variety of tools in common use to support this approach, but there is no evidence that they are used by Sunwater.
+The life extensions provided for in the 'new' strategies included in the Overall Strategy documents imply that the assets concerned have not been failing as predicted by Sunwater's default decay curve, and since no justification has been provided for the increase in service life, we are inclined to assume that the increases provided are arbitrary.

+Sunwater's 'standardised' approach to renewal of critical assets in advance of the standard curve (using a fixed multiplier) is also unlikely to be realistic, since it is being used as an indicator of risk of failure based on a curve that itself is suspect (Sunwater's methodology as documented suggests that it is intended to represent two standard deviations in advance of the median, but there is no evidence to support either the median or the standard deviation of the sample used, and therefore no evidence that either figure is applicable to the asset concerned).

+Asset The key steps in Sunwater's non-routine activities planning cycle include:18 Management Systems and Processes • Development of draft non-routine project plans (including asset renewal projects) by asset planners Asset planners examine asset condition data including the results of recent inspections, risk data, asset refurbishment dates and replacement dates within SAP WMS to identify non-routine projects expected to be undertaken over the next five years.
 2. Review of the draft non-routine projects plan by Regional Asset Planning Managers 3.
 Presentation of the draft non-routine projects plan to local staff and other key stakeholders

-14 SKM (2011).
+16 SKM (2011).
 Sunwater Price Regulation - Review of Selected Annuity Values for Refurbishment and Replacement Items.

-15 Overall Strategy Common to all Bulk Water / Irrigation Schemes by Object Type.
-16 Rfl A1: Approach to non-routine works and documentation, January 2019
+17 Overall Strategy Common to all Bulk Water / Irrigation Schemes by Object Type.

+18 RfI A1: Approach to non-routine works and documentation, January 2019